-"I found that resolutions were something that never pan out and never come to fruition,” says the 53-year-old resident of Spring Hill, Florida.
+"I found that resolutions were something that never pan out and never come to fruition,” says the 54-year-old resident of Spring Hill, Florida.

-As one of the most challenging years in history draws to a close, it may be time for a revolution in resolutions.
+As another year during one of the most challenging times in history draws to a close, it may be time for a revolution in resolutions.
 Intention-setting is less about a specific goal and more about a shift in mindset to help achieve that goal.

 "An intention is something you want to manifest in your life or some guiding principle that you want to live by,” says Diana Raab, a psychologist and author.
 While resolutions are hard and fast goals that are either achieved or broken, intentions are broader ideas.
 Raab describes them “as the beginning of a dream or desire” for something that you want for yourself.